Hooterville: Possible Hooterville locations

 At one point, Granny from The Beverly Hillbillies visits Hooterville and wants to marry Sam Drucker.
 When she is asked how she knows Sam Drucker, she replies "We is neighbors!" and then explains that Hooterville is just over the state line from her home state of Tennessee.
-According to this clue, Hooterville is in one of the eight states that border Tennessee.
+According to this clue, Hooterville is in one of the eight states that border Tennessee–Missouri, Kentucky, Virginia, North Carolina, Georgia, Alabama, Mississippi or Arkansas.